SAFETY - SECURITY - FUN

 These rules are intended to provide a framework for the autocross program that promotes good sportsmanship, fair competition and the efficient and orderly operation of the events.
 It is impossible to anticipate all situations that may arise, and in recognition of that fact, it is within the rights of the event and/or program chairperson(s) to add to, modify or waive these rules as they see fit.

-If you do not conform to the written and verbal rules of this event, you will not be permitted to drive on the course and asked to leave the event.
+If you do not conform to the written and verbal rules of this event, you will not be permitted to drive on the course and will be asked to leave the event.
 Additionally, you will forfeit your registration fee - no exceptions.

 The safety of all our participants is our foremost concern.
 Canada West Region, Porsche Club of America wants all participants to have a safe, rewarding, and enjoyable event.
 All participants are expected to behave in a safe manner while at the event, including when fulfilling their work assignments.
 Erratic, unsafe, reckless or at-fault driving incidents within the event area will not be tolerated, and will serve as grounds for immediate dismissal from the event, plus registration fee forfeiture, at the sole discretion of the Event Chairman.